gangelo/dsu/README.md

 Where `<whoami>` would be your username (`$ whoami` on nix systems)

 ## WIP Notes
-This gem is in development (alpha release) and currently does not provide the ability to UPDATE or DELETE activities.
-These features will be added in future releases.
+This gem is in development (alpha release).

 ## Installation